Table of Contents

 Lymphomas and Immunodeficiency

-While immunoglobulins deficiency has been reported in advanced non-Hodgkin lymphomas, Hodgkin lymphomas are more commonly associated with impaired immunity.
-Hodgkin lymphoma can cause T-cell deficiency, depletion of T-cell precursors in lymphoid tissues, and lymphopenia.
+While immunoglobulin deficiency has been reported in advanced non-Hodgkin lymphomas, Hodgkin lymphomas are more commonly associated with impaired immunity.
+Hodgkin lymphoma can cause T-cell deficiency, depletion of T-cell precursors in lymphoid tissues and lymphopenia.

 Additionally, patients with Hodgkin lymphoma show impaired delayed type hypersensitivity reactions as a consequence of impaired T-cell responses to antigens.
 As a result of this, patients with Hodgkin lymphoma usually show lower rates of allografts rejection.